Greece–North Macedonia relations

-Greece–North Macedonia relations refers to the bilateral relations between Greece and North Macedonia.
+Bilateral relations exist between Greece and North Macedonia.

 Greece has an embassy in Skopje, and a Consulate General in Bitola.
 Similarly, North Macedonia maintains an embassy in Athens, and a consulate-general in Thessaloniki.
 Both countries are members of the Council of Europe and NATO.
+Greece is an EU member and North Macedonia is an EU candidate.

 Relations

-Ever since the former Republic of Macedonia broke away from former Yugoslavia in 1991, Greece refused to recognize its name.
+Ever since the former Republic of Macedonia broke away from former Yugoslavia in 1991, Greece has refused to recognize its name.

 The provisional reference the Former Yugoslav Republic of Macedonia (FYROM) was used in relations with Greece from 1991 to 2019.
 All United Nations member-states agreed to accept any final agreement resulting from negotiations between the two countries.
 The dispute did not prevent the two countries from enjoying close trade links and investment levels (especially from Greece), but it generated a great deal of political and academic debate on both sides.

 On 13 September 1995, the two countries signed the Interim Accord, whereby Greece recognized the Republic of Macedonia under its provisional reference.
 Negotiations aimed at resolving the dispute continued intermittently from 1995 to 2018.
 Under Greek pressure, the European Union and NATO agreed that in order for the Republic of Macedonia to receive an invitation to join these institutions the name dispute needed to be resolved first.
 This resulted in a case at the International Court of Justice against Greece for violation of the Interim Accord.

 In the 2001 insurgency in the Republic of Macedonia, Greece sent peacekeeping forces together with other NATO and European Union members.
 In addition, Greece donated 10 APC Leonidas-2 to the Republic of Macedonia.

 On 4 October 2012, the Greek foreign minister Dimitris Avramopoulos sent a memorandum of understanding to the Foreign Minister of the Republic of Macedonia, Nikola Poposki.